Permanent Establishment in Nigeria

 Provides services in Nigeria through employees, agents, subcontractors, or other engaged persons.

-Attribution of Income and Profits to a PE
+B. Attribution of Income and Profits to a Permanent Establishment under the Nigeria Tax Act.

 The permanent establishment in Nigeria is deemed to have the same credit rating, equity, and loan capital as the non-resident company.